 As with some jurisdictions, Maryland law holds the owners of dogs that attack and injure others while running at large strictly responsible for those injuries.
-The animal’s owner is responsible for any injury or death caused by the dog while running at large, unless the victim is committing a crime, trespassing on the owner’s property, or tormenting the animal.
+Under this provision, the animal’s owner is responsible for any injury or death caused by the dog while running at large, unless the victim is committing a crime, trespassing on the owner’s property, or tormenting the animal.
 Indeed, many jurisdictions have adopted "leach law" or similar statutory schemes designed to keep dogs restrained when outdoors. [i.e "at large"].
 Moreover, under Maryland law, the fact that injury occurs created a presumption that the owner knew the dog had vicious tendencies.
 A defense is available to the owner if they can prove that they did not know if the dog's viscous qualities.

 Perhaps the classic way to prove that level of knowledge was that the dog had attacked before- the so called “one bite” rule- but showing a prior attack is not required.

 Other circumstantial evidence demonstrating that the owner had reason to know the dog would attack may be sufficient for a finding of negligence.
 In these scenarios, evidence that a dog behaved aggressively, but did not bite, or perhaps had bitten the owner, or a member of the owner's family may be relevant.